 We have investigated first-mover bias---the path-dependent concentration of feature importance associated with sequential residual fitting in gradient boosting---as a specific mechanistic contributor to SHAP instability under multicollinearity.
 Three lines of evidence support this finding:

 \begin{enumerate} \item The Large Single Model, which maximizes sequential dependency, produces the poorest attribution reproducibility of any method tested---worse than the standard single-best workflow---despite matching \dash{}'s total tree count and feature restriction.
-This provides strong evidence that sequential dependency, not model capacity, is a major driver of instability. \item \dash{} and Stochastic Retrain achieve identical stability ($0.977$ at $\rhovar = 0.9$; accuracy $d = +0.05$, equity $d = -0.21$, both n.s.), despite differing in every design choice except model independence.
-This supports the view that independence between explained models is the operative mechanism. \item The effect scales with correlation: dependent methods degrade monotonically as $\rhovar$ increases, while independent methods remain flat.
+This provides strong evidence that sequential dependency, not model capacity, is a major driver of instability. \item \dash{} and Stochastic Retrain achieve equivalent stability ($0.977$ at $\rhovar = 0.9$; accuracy $d = +0.05$, equity $d = -0.13$, both n.s.; TOST confirmed), despite differing in every design choice except model independence.
+This supports the view that independence between explained models is the operative mechanism. \dash{}'s diversity-aware selection achieves this with $K_{\text{eff}} \approx 12$ models (vs.\ $K = 30$ for SR) and provides significantly more equitable attribution spreading within correlated groups ($p < 0.001$ vs.\ Random Selection at every $\rhovar$ level). \item The effect scales with correlation: dependent methods degrade monotonically as $\rhovar$ increases, while independent methods remain flat.
 This matches the mechanistic prediction. \end{enumerate}

-\dash{} (Diversified Aggregation of SHAP) operationalizes the independence principle with forced feature restriction, diversity-aware model selection, and two novel diagnostic tools---the Feature Stability Index and Importance-Stability Plot---that detect first-mover bias without ground truth.
-On real-world datasets, \dash{} improves stability from $0.32$ to $0.93$ (Breast Cancer), from $0.83$ to $0.96$ (Superconductor), and from $0.97$ to $0.98$ (California Housing).
+\dash{} (Diversified Aggregation of SHAP) operationalizes the independence principle at two layers: the \emph{core operation}---averaging attributions across independent models, proved to be the minimum-variance unbiased estimator \citep{caraker2026impossibility}---and the \emph{pipeline}, which adds forced feature restriction, diversity-aware model selection, and two diagnostic tools (the Feature Stability Index and Importance-Stability Plot) that detect first-mover bias without ground truth.
+On real-world datasets, \dash{} improves stability from $0.339$ to $0.925$ (Breast Cancer), from $0.840$ to $0.964$ (Superconductor), and from $0.97$ to $0.98$ (California Housing).

 The code, data, and reproducible benchmarks are publicly available at \url{https://github.com/DrakeCaraker/dash-shap}.